open-easyrtc/open-easyrtc/docs/easyrtc_changelog.md

 Fixes:

- - API - Firefox - Strips TURN servers from ICE config if they are present.
+ - JS Client - Firefox - Strips TURN servers from ICE config if they are present.
 Firefox doesn't currently handle TURN servers well.
- - API - Added one second delay to getUserMedia call to try and correct some page loading problems.
+ - JS Client - Added one second delay to getUserMedia call to try and correct some page loading problems.

 v0.8.0